PREFINE: Personalized Story Generation via Simulated User Critics and User-Specific Rubric Generation: Additional Analysis

 To investigate this possibility, we analyzed whether participants who gave high rubric ratings also consistently assigned higher scores to stories produced by other methods (e.g., Prompt-Persona (PP), Self-Refine (SR)).
 The results are shown in Figure~\ref{fig:appendix-rubric-bis}.

-Focusing on the orange boxes in the figure, we see that for PP and SR, there is no clear trend between rubric suitability rating and story score.
-In contrast, for EPER, a visible tendency can be observed: users who rated the rubric highly also gave higher scores to the generated stories.
+Figure~\ref{fig:appendix-rubric-bis} shows no clear relationship between rubric–suitability ratings and story scores for PP or SR. In contrast, EPER exhibits a clear trend: users who rate the rubric highly also assign higher story scores.

 This suggests that perceived rubric validity may be meaningfully related to the effectiveness of personalization in PREFINE.